danieltwagner/idrive-controller/README.md

 it starts spinning on its own!
 The more frequent I send the message the quicker it spins.

 [Seems like](https://www.bimmerforums.com/forum/showthread.php?1984229-iDrive-Wheel-Is-Possessed-(twitches-and-turns-by-itself)) this [is](https://www.bimmerfest.com/threads/idrive-going-crazy.500239/) a [somewhat](https://www.e90post.com/forums/showthread.php?t=78847) common [problem](https://www.bimmerfest.com/threads/idrive-knob-spinning-out-of-control.674424/)?
 Replacing the module seems to be the solution 😞

+[No more notes after this, I think cleaning the device thoroughly resolved it?]

 ## Figuring out 1B8 messages